rotationalio/ensign/docs/content/examples/data_engineers.md

 bookSearchExclude: false
 ---

-# Using Watermill and Ensign to build an event-driven application
+# Ensign for Data Engineers

-In this tutorial, we will create an event-driven application that will call a Weather API and insert the weather information into a PostgreSQL database using Watermill and Ensign.
-For those who are not familiar with [Watermill](https://watermill.io), refer to my [initial post](https://rotational.io/blog/prototyping-eda-with-watermill/).
+Hi there!
+This tutorial is targeted towards Golang data engineers.
+If you are interested in or currently writing event-driven applications in Go you are in the right place!
+In this code-driven tutorial we will use the [Watermill-Ensign](https://github.com/rotationalio/watermill-ensign) Golang SDK and [Watermill](https://watermill.io) to call a Weather API and insert the weather information into a PostgreSQL database.
+For those who are not familiar with Watermill, refer to my [initial post](https://rotational.io/blog/prototyping-eda-with-watermill/).

+TODO: change this link
+If you came here for the code the full example is available [here](https://github.com/rotationalio/ensign-examples/tree/main/go/tweets).

+TODO: integrate the Ensign API Key

 The architecture is composed of three components:
 - An ensign publisher that calls the Weather API and publishes the weather data to a topic.